-The East African Rift is a zone of crustal extension, in which part of the eastern African continent; Somalia Plate is pulling away from its parent; African plate along one arm, separating the divergent blocks that stem from the Afar triple junction.
+The south-eastern part of Eritrea lies in the East African Rift system.
+It is a zone of crustal extension, in which part of the eastern African continent; Somalia Plate is pulling away from its parent; African plate along one arm, separating the divergent blocks that stem from the Afar triple junction.
 The Afar Depression or the Danakil Depression is a plate tectonic triple junction, where the spreading ridges that are forming the Red Sea and the Gulf of Aden emerge on land and meet the East African Rift.
 The western margin of the triangle extends to the Red Sea, while the south-eastern part extends to the Gulf of Aden off the Arabian Peninsula.
 The growth of the Danakil depression can be viewed in two phases of development.
 The continental rifting phase marks the change of volcanics from undersaturated trap series basalt to the transitional basalts and associated peralkaline silicic of the rifting phase.
 The crustal separation phase of the Danakil tectonic development commenced at about 4 to 3.5 Ma, which eventually gave rise to the present day configuration of the Afar Triangle.